joan31/arch-aegis/README.md

 > - `cryptarch` — Creates the decrypted device mapping as `/dev/mapper/cryptarch`.
 > - `UUID=<NVME-UUID>` — Identifies the LUKS2 partition by UUID instead of relying on a potentially variable device name such as `/dev/nvme0n1p2`.
 > - `none` — No external key file is specified.
 The volume can be unlocked through the enrolled TPM2 token or, when necessary, with the LUKS recovery passphrase.
+> - `x-initrd.attach` — Marks the encrypted root device for setup during the initramfs stage and keeps the mapping attached until the root filesystem has been unmounted during shutdown.
 > - `tpm2-device=auto` — Automatically discovers the TPM2 device and attempts to unlock the LUKS2 volume using the enrolled TPM2 token.
 > - `password-echo=no` — Prevents the LUKS passphrase from being displayed while it is entered manually.
 > - `x-systemd.device-timeout=0` — Allows systemd to wait indefinitely for the encrypted device to become available.